viniciusmorgado/musl-clang/README.md

 A clang wrapper for musl C library.

+This is a equivalent to musl-gcc wrapper script, Included in official musl package, however this unofficial version is for compile software using musl+LLVM/Clang, I considere this a best combination for compile C/C++ software especially for embedded devices.

+Considerations:
-Observation: This is a fork of esjeon/musl-clang tested and modify for Fedora 29 - Last update 13/12/2018.

-Tested under Fedora linux 29 with bash shell.
+º This is a fork of esjeon/musl-clang tested and modify for Fedora 29 - Last update 13/12/2018. º Tested under Fedora linux 29 with bash shell.

 ## Installation on Fedora 29